Sea Zenith

-Sea Zenith is a four-barrelled 25 mm CIWS used by the Turkish Navy on their MEKO 200 frigates, like the Barbaros and Yavuz classes.
-It was developed in the 1980s by Oerlikon Contraves (Rheinmetall Air Defence since 2009) around their Oerlikon KBB gun and manufactured in Switzerland.
+Sea Zenith is a four-barrelled 25 mm CIWS It was developed in the 1980s by Oerlikon Contraves (Rheinmetall Air Defence since 2009) around their Oerlikon KBB gun and manufactured in Switzerland.
+Before 1989 it was known as the Sea Guard.
 This automatic gun uses a 25x184mm cartridge (longer than the one used by the more common Oerlikon KBA gun) at a rate of 800 rounds a minute.
 Using four independent guns instead of one multi-barrelled rotary cannon improves reliability.
 The system is mounted in an enclosed automatic turret and directed by the Seaguard radar developed by Contraves.
 The turret is tilted back to allow a higher elevation to intercept diving missiles.
 The system's primary purpose is defence against anti-ship missiles, and other precision guided weapons.
 However it can also be employed against fixed/rotary wing aircraft, ships and other small craft, coastal targets, and floating mines.